open-pay/openpay-php/README.md

 $openpay->customers->add(PARAMETERS);
 ````

-Every call to any resource will return an instance of such resource, in the
+Every call to any resource will return an instance of that resource.
+In the
-example above, the call to the method **add()** in the resource **customers** will
+example above, calling the method **add()** in the resource **customers** will
+return an instance of Customer, calling the method **add()** in the resource **cards**
-return an instance of Customer, and so.
-The only exception is when you retrieve
+will return an instance of Card, and so on.
+The only exception occurs when you retrieve
 a list of resources using the method **getList()**, in which case an array of
 instances will be returned:

 ````
-// a SINGLE instance of Charge will be returned
+// a SINGLE instance of Customer will be returned
 $customer = $openpay->customers->add(PARAMETERS);
-$charge = $customer->charges->create(PARAMETERS);

-// an ARRAY of instances of Charge will be returned
+// an ARRAY of instances of Customers will be returned customerList = $openpay->customers->getList(PARAMETERS);
-$customer = $openpay->customers->add(PARAMETERS);
-$chargeList = $customer->charges->getList(PARAMETERS);
 ````

-The resources derived from Customer resource, according to Openpay API
+On the other hand, the resources derived from Customer, according to Openpay
-documentation are:
+API documentation, are:

   - cards
   - bankaccounts